-How ever you want to make your grand entrance, many options are available at excellent prices: tandem, cadillac, VW campervan, horse and carriage, sidecar...
+If your venue doesn't have accomodation there are many transport options are available at excellent prices: tandem, VW campervan, horse and carriage, classic and vintage cars...

 The Andalusia region has eight provinces in which the landscape varies from rugged mountains, open desert, pine forests to exotic beaches, why not escape to one of Spain's secluded retreats where you can relax in the sunshine without having to get on another flight.